sphinx-labs/sphinx/README.md

 5. Sphinx trustlessly executes your deployment on every chain and verifies your contracts on Etherscan.
 Your contracts will have consistent addresses across networks because Sphinx uses `CREATE3` by default.
 6. Generate deployment artifacts in the same format as [`hardhat-deploy`](https://github.com/wighawag/hardhat-deploy).

+You can request access for the DevOps platform [here](https://sphinx.dev).
+We are working out pricing with teams on a case-by-case basis.

 ### Standalone CLI tool

 You can also use Sphinx's Hardhat or Foundry plugin as a feature-limited deployment tool.
 With this CLI tool, you can define your deployments in a declarative config file and generate deployment artifacts in the same format as `hardhat-deploy`.
 Your contracts will be deployed using `CREATE3`.
 However, you won't be able to use any of the other features described above.

+The standalone CLI tool is free to use and fully open-source.
+All of the code is in this repository.
+You can use it without using the DevOps platform.

 ## Documentation